My Experience With Raccoons

 Weight: 8-20 lbs.
 (Males can weigh up to 60 pounds)

-Raccoons usually mate by the increasing daylight between late January and mid-March.
+Raccoons usually mate between late January and mid-March.
 During this time, males roam their home range in search of a female.
-Copulation, which includes foreplay can last up to an hour, is repeated for several nights.
-In a study in Texas during the mating seasons from 1990 to 1992, about one third of all females mated with more than one male.
+Copulation, which includes foreplay can last up to an hour, and is repeated for several nights.
+A study in Texas from the 1990-1992 mating season showed about 1/3 of all females mated with more than one male.
 If a female does not become pregnant or if she loses her kits early, she will sometimes become fertile again somewhere between 80 to 140 days later.

 Males have no part in the raising of the babies and the kits are blind and deaf at birth.
 Their ear canals open between 18 to 23 days after birth and their eyes open only a few days after birth.
 Once the kits weigh about 2 pounds, they will start to explore the area around their den where they will find their own food.
 They begin weaning from the mother at this point, usually about 16 weeks after birth.
 Many females will stay close to their homes while males will move more than 12 miles away.
 This is an instinctive trait for raccoons and prevents inbreeding.

-Female raccoons will have one to seven kits in early summer.
+Female raccoons will have 1 to 7 kits in early summer.
 They have a 65-day gestation period.
 They spend their first two months within the confines of a tree hole.
 The kits are raised by their mother until they disperse in the late fall.
 Afterward, they move to the ground where the kits began to explore the world for themselves.